top of page

 Self-select

-The first step is allowing the right people to sign up.
-Rather than ask senior faculty to nominate rising stars, we prefer to let the right people step forward.
+The first step was allowing the right people to sign up.
+Rather than ask senior faculty to nominate rising stars, we preferred to let the right people step forward.
 Pursuing committed, transdisciplinary work isn’t for everyone.
 It takes a person who is motivated to go beyond their normal service duties to make change because they believe it’s right and necessary.
 Earth Leadership fellows are leading academics willing to step out of their comfort zones to contribute to the common good.

 3